mhtvsSFrpHdE/NAT-emulator-for-IPv6/README.md

 but later some services are broken.
 Disable is better than delete in this case, can be easily undo.

+If "Core Network" is disabled, IPv6 and certain IPv4 feature will broken.
+For example you can't listen on IPv6 SLAAC address, etc.

 ## Access control, Private network with Public profile
 Now all interface with IPv6 address is Public profile.
 You may have ports only want to expose to Private IPv4 address.